-Get girls into coding with this book that aims to teach 4-7 year olds about programming and open source culture through a smart, mischievous female protagonist and her whimsical adventures.
+Get girls into coding with this book from Hello Ruby that aims to teach 4-7 year olds about programming and open source culture through a smart, mischievous female protagonist and her whimsical adventures.

 Parents get a workbook so they can learn and help their kids solve problems in the accompanying activity book.

-Their story started off with a book that is now published in over 22 languages, including Japanese, Korean, Dutch and even Finnish.
+Hello Ruby is now published in over 22 languages, including Japanese, Korean, Dutch and even Finnish.

 Scratch is a brainchild of the Lifelong Kindergarten Group at MIT’s Media Lab and is the world’s largest coding community for children.
 Its simple visual interface allows young people to create their own digital stories games and animations.